AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 Firewall Network (FireNet)  Workflow
 =========================================================

+For questions about FireNet, check out `FireNet FAQ. <https://docs.aviatrix.com/HowTos/firewall_network_faq.html>`_

 1. Create a Security VPC
 ------------------------------------------------

 We recommend you to use the Aviatrix Useful Tool to create a VPC for FireNet deployment.

-Select "Aviatrix Transit VPC" option when creating a security VPC.
+Select "Aviatrix FireNet VPC" option when creating a security VPC.

 2. Subscribe to AWS Marketplace
 --------------------------------------